bharatbajoria/github-actions-CI-tests/README.md

 # github-actions-CI-tests
 Building to test CI with Github actions

+# CI Objectives
+ Test
+ Lint
+ Automatic
+ Repeat

+ Earlier it was done using Jenkins, now it can be done using Git Actions too, it is a SaaS based solution

 ### To use my project you can
 Create virtual env first
 '''python3 -m venv~/.github-actions-demo'''